ettore9x9/pyplot-sa/README.md

 >The folder `data_collection` stores all data extracted.
 If you need a more verbose output, you can look at the file `analysis.log`: which reports all the steps performed py the `run.sh`.

+!!!! when the robot is blocked in the circuit, the average distance is falsed

 Statistical analysis
 --------------------